Israel's TowerJazz in deal with CMOSIS for image sensors

-TEL AVIV (Reuters) - Israeli chipmaker TowerJazz (TSEM.TA) will produce 12-megapixel CMOS image sensors for Antwerp-based CMOSIS, a supplier of high-end image sensors for professional imaging applications.
+TEL AVIV, June 11 (Reuters) - Israeli chipmaker TowerJazz will produce 12-megapixel CMOS image sensors for Antwerp-based CMOSIS, a supplier of high-end image sensors for professional imaging applications.

 CMOSIS’ CMV 12000 product is targeted at various markets such as industrial inspection, broadcasting and motion analysis.
 In 2010, TowerJazz and CMOSIS first began collaborating on the CMV product line.